PhD studies in the Faroe Islands

 - as a visiting PhD if you are enrolled in a PhD programme abroad and wish to do a part of your programme in the Faroe Islands.

-As the Faroe Islands is not part of the EU/EEA, you must apply for a residence permit with SIRI if you are a citizen from an EU/EEA country.
+As the Faroe Islands is not part of the EU/EEA, you must apply for a residence permit if you are a citizen from an EU/EEA country.
 Citizens of Nordic countries (Denmark, Norway, Sweden, Finland and Iceland) do not need visa or permit to reside and work in the Faroe Islands.

 What rights do I have, if I am granted a permit?